Enter your postal code to find the vaccinating clinic closest to you.

 Did you know?

-Want to learn more about what’s next for global vaccination, or offer support?
-To mark this year’s World Immunization Week, 24-30 April 2024, the WHO, UNICEF, Gavi, and BMGF unveiled their latest joint campaign, “Humanly Possible”.
+Want to learn more about what’s next for global vaccination, or to offer support?
+To mark this year’s World Immunization Week, April 24-30, 2024, the WHO, UNICEF, Gavi, and BMGF unveiled their latest joint campaign, “Humanly Possible”.
 For more information, visit http://itshumanlypossible.org.

 Brought to you by Vaccines411.ca – know where to go for your vaccinations.